mbhall88/pafpy/CONTRIBUTING.md

 The recommended development environment is through [poetry][poetry].
 If you prefer to use something else that is fine, but beware it could lead to different environment behaviour.
-The [`poetry.lock`][lock] file under version control should ensure you are setup with the exact same environment as anyone else contributing to the library.
+The [`poetry.lock`][lock] file under version control should ensure you are set up with the same environment as anyone else contributing to the library.
 Most of the standard development tasks are managed through a `Makefile`.
 The [`Makefile`][makefile] assumes that you are using `poetry`.

-After cloning your fork locally and entering to project directory, you can setup the poetry environment with
+After cloning your fork locally and entering the project directory, you can set up the poetry environment with

 ```sh